 Once chicks arrive, they’ll be hidden for their first few weeks, keeping warm and safe beneath their parents.
 The chicks will periodically emerge for feedings, when the parents give them regurgitated fish they’ve already eaten.

-If chicks are hatched, this would be the fifth consecutive year for the hatching of penguin chicks through the zoo’s participation in the Association of Zoos’ & Aquariums’ Species Survival Plan® (SSP) managed breeding program for Magellanic penguins.
+If chicks are hatched, this would be the sixth consecutive year for the hatching of penguin chicks through the zoo’s participation in the Association of Zoos’ & Aquariums’ Species Survival Plan® (SSP) managed breeding program for Magellanic penguins.
 Magellanic penguins are native to the South American shores of Argentina, Chile, Uruguay and Brazil.
 They are threatened in the wild by a number of factors, including the proliferation of plastics in the ocean, spills of oil and other hazardous materials, and overfishing.